 Patricia Derby, a former elephant trainer for movies and television who is founding director of the Performing Animal Welfare Society (PAWS), which runs the San Andreas elephant sanctuary: "We can provide more space and better care," Derby says of the advantages of sanctuaries over zoos.
 "You have to treat each elephant as an individual.
 They need space, companions, and a variety of things to do."

-Governor & First Lady Rosselló, I implore you to put yourself in Mundi's position for just a minute.
+Governor Wanda Vázquez Garced , we implore you to put yourself in Mundi's position for just a minute.
 No family, no companionship.
 Can you imagine?
-I can't.
-I was just reading about the importance of companionship to elephants.
+We can't.
+We are very well versed in the importance of companionship to elephants.
 It is the number one thing they need most in their life to be happy, healthy and thriving.
 To be with their own kind.
 To feel the touch of another's trunk, shoulder.
 To hear the sound of a welcoming gentle rumble, an excited trumpet.
 Those are the things these elephants need so desperately to be truly happy.
 Nothing can replace these things, not even the love and care of good people.

 Thank you very much for your time and consideration.